 And the Nominees Are February 23 1990

-San Francisco Sentinel February 23, 1990 Street Talk And the Nominees Are By Doris Fish Bet you thought I meant the Oscars.
+Doris Fish’s San Francisco Sentinel Columns San Francisco Sentinel February 23, 1990 Street Talk And the Nominees Are By Doris Fish Bet you thought I meant the Oscars.
 No, it’s our own Outstanding Cable Car Awards!
-You can imagine my excitement, when for ten years I’ve been totally ignored, and now I find myself nominated for “Entertainer of…
+You can imagine my excitement, when for ten years I’ve been totally ignored, and now I…

 Read more